christopheralcock/shopfront/README.md

-First verison of my README for this project
+First version of my README for this project